charlie-foxtrot/RTLSDR-Airband/README.md

 Troubleshooting
 --------------------

- * If the program fails to start on RPi: check if device node /dev/vcio exists:
+ * If the program fails to start on RPi: check if device node `/dev/vcio` exists:

     pi@mypi ~ $ ls -l /dev/vcio
     crw-rw---T 1 root video 249, 0 Jan  1  1970 /dev/vcio

-   If you get "No such file or directory", then create it:
+   If you get `No such file or directory`, then create it:

     sudo mknod /dev/vcio c 249 0

    Older Raspbian kernels (before 4.0) used 100 as a major number instead of 249, so be sure you are creating the node correctly.
 You can check the correct major number with this command:

     pi@mypi:~# grep vcio /proc/devices
     100 vcio

-  In this case, /dev/vcio must be created this way:
+  In this case, `/dev/vcio` must be created this way:

     sudo mknod /dev/vcio c 100 0

  * When the program is running in scan mode and is interrupted by a signal (eg. ctrl+C is pressed when run in foreground mode) it crashes with segmentation